allamaprabhuani/akantu2/joss/paper.md

 distributed memory parallelization, and on the contrary to many finite-element codes, Akantu has a element-centric parallelization that makes it easier to implement algorithms like the dynamic insertion of extrinsic cohesive elements.
+The \autoref{fig:cohesive_insertion} taken from @vocialta_numerical_2018
+illustrates the usage of cohesive elements to simulate the dynamic fragmentation of tempered glass panes.

 # Scaling analysis
 ![Time to solution with and without cohesive insertion.\label{fig:tts}](results/TTS.svg)